NxPKG/khulnasoft-docs/content/load-balancing/additional-options/_index.md

 *   Protect at-risk origins from reaching failover by [setting up load shedding](/load-balancing/additional-options/load-shedding/)
 *   Take servers out of rotation for [planned maintenance](/load-balancing/additional-options/planned-maintenance/)

-## Integrate with other Cloudflare products
+## Integrate with other Khulnasoft products

-*   Bring load balancing to your TCP or UDP applications with [Cloudflare Spectrum](/load-balancing/additional-options/spectrum/)
+*   Bring load balancing to your TCP or UDP applications with [Khulnasoft Spectrum](/load-balancing/additional-options/spectrum/)
-*   Further secure origin access with [Cloudflare Tunnel](/load-balancing/additional-options/cloudflare-tunnel/)
+*   Further secure origin access with [Khulnasoft Tunnel](/load-balancing/additional-options/cloudflare-tunnel/)

 ## Integrate with 3rd parties